V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 CockroachDB will store critical, structured data requiring ACID transactions and global accessibility.
 This ensures data durability.

-### 5. Data Flow Management
+### 5. Data Flow Management with Membrane Framework

-We will establish data flow protocols to move temporary data from Etso/ETS to Desync for bulk storage and CockroachDB for structured data persistence.
+We will establish data flow protocols using the Membrane Framework to move temporary data from Etso/ETS to Desync for bulk storage and CockroachDB for structured data persistence.

 ### 6. Ensure Consistency